 It’s not to say that my friendships aren’t important and I don’t put any effort into them but they are not in my top three like they were when I was in my twenties.

 Let me know how you get on and what insights you’ve gained.

-If you want to get more tips and inspiration and get them hot off the press, then follow my Facebook Business Page and befriend me on Facebook, if we are not connected already.
+If you want to get more tips and inspiration and get them hot off the press, then connect with me on LinkedIn or follow my Facebook Business Page.
 That’s where I post most regularly valuable tips, tools or techniques.